abdxy/blog-website-laravel/readme.md

 blog website using laravel.

 - users and admins ans supervisors.
--articles.
+- articles.
--categoreis and tags for article.
+- categoreis and tags for article.
--atricle review by supervisor.
+- atricle review by supervisor.
--services and repository design pattern.
+- services and repository design pattern.